alecmuffett/draft-muffett-end-to-end-secure-messaging/draft-muffett-end-to-end-secure-messaging.md

 ### Content PCASM

 Content PCASM
-is data
+is any data
-that offers an attacker
+that can offer
-a better than 50-50 guess
+better than 50-50 certainty
 regarding the value of
+any given bit
-any individual bit of plaintext message content (the "content")
+of the plaintext message content (the "content")

+Content PCASM would include, non-exclusively:

+1. The content is "Hello, world."
+1. The content starts with the word "Hello"
+1. The top bit of the first byte of the content in ASCII encoding, is zero
+1. The MD5 hash of the content is 080aef839b95facf73ec599375e92d47
+1. The Salted-MD5 Hash of the content is : ...

 ### Size PCASM